 Slovakia shares the Tatra Mountains with Poland at its northern borders.
 Dunajec River, a tributary of Vistula River, cuts through the mountain range.
-Creates a canyon and a natural border for the two countries.
+Creates a canyon and a natural border between the two countries.
 The landscape in these mountains is similar to that of Alps.
-The ranges are divided into high and low Tatra Mountains, with Low Tatra placed to the south of the High Tatras.
+The ranges are divided into the high and low part of the mountains, with Low Tatra placed to the south of the High Tatras.

 Stories keep coming as you find yourself in the midst of total greenery and mildly flowing river.
 At certain points, all you can see is the green color of mountains as it reflects in the water.
 Punctuated only by the blue or grey sky if you look upwards.
 Young boys on shores click the souvenir pictures for you.
 There are natural signs on the rocks and guides carve out witty anecdotes from them that I am sure are fictional.

 At the end of the ride, you can take a ride in the horse carriage to reach the restaurant’s area where traditional Slovak food and drinks are served.
 The wood carvings all around this area tell you two things.
 That wood is found in abundance here and second, the local folk artists use it to express their creativity.
 If you are lucky, you can get to hear the local musicians playing their music for you.
 If you sing a song, even in your own language they even reproduce the music for you, quite close enough if not accurate.